 Concerning this web site:

-August 2017 – January 2018: The site is “under construction” with significant additions expected.
+August 2017 – present: The site is “under construction” with significant additions expected.
 See the updates page for the most recent additions or changes.

 This site is a joint effort by researchers at The Ohio State University (Paul Fuerst and Daryl Kelly) and members of the Viral and Rickettsial Diseases Department, Naval Medical Research Center (Allen L. Richards).